zchee/kubernetes-docs/docs/admin/kubeadm_alpha_phase_certs_front-proxy-client.md

-Generates a front proxy CA client certificate and key for a Kubernetes cluster
+Generates the client for the front proxy

 ### Synopsis

-Generates the front proxy client certificate and key and saves them into front-proxy-client.crt and front-proxy-client.key files.
+Generates the client for the front proxy, and saves them into front-proxy-client.cert and front-proxy-client.key files.

 If both files already exist, kubeadm skips the generation step and existing files will be used.